rennschnecke123/acb/readme.txt

     For quick start:
-        acb -b -> makes backup of current folder with all subfolders in same partition acb -r -> restores backup to a new subfolder named "acb_tmp" of current folder and restores data to it So this will _not_ overwrite current data!
+        acb -b -> makes backup of current folder with all subfolders in same partition acb -r -> restores backup to a new subfolder named "acRestore" of current folder and restores data to it So this will _not_ overwrite current data!